moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 On-Demand media streaming is unlikely to benefit from work in this space, without notable latency requirements and protocols such as HLS and DASH meeting the needs of this use case.
+However larger deployments may benefit from the use of HTTP/3 {{I-D.draft-ietf.quic.http}}.

 # Requirements {#requirements}

-Even a cursory examination of the existing proposals listed in {{priorart}} shows that there are fundamental differences in the approaches being used - for instance, whether a proposal uses RTP as its Media Transport Protocol.
+Even a cursory examination of the existing proposals listed in {{priorart}}

-In this section, we attempt to focus on high-level requirements for real time media streaming over a QUIC connection, recognizing that

-* additional analysis will be required, and

-* we are starting with requirements that are apparent for RTP-based proposals
+shows that there are fundamental differences in the approaches being used.

 ## Codec Agility

-When initiating a media session, both the sender and receiver should be able to negotiate the codecs, bitrates and other media details based on capabilities and preferences.
+When initiating a media session, both the sender and receiver should be able to negotiate the codecs, bitrates, resolution, and other media details based on capabilities and preferences.
+This must be negotiable both before commencing playback but also during as a result of changes to device output or network conditions (such as reduction in available network bandwidth).
 It may be prefered to use existing ecosystem for such purposes, e.g. SDP {{RFC4566}}.

 ## Support a range of Latencies